Tubuai: Arrival of Bounty mutineers

 Tubuai was first viewed by Europeans when it was mapped by James Cook in 1777, although his party did not disembark.
 Cook discovered the island's name, "Toobouai", from the natives who surrounded his ship in their canoes; a Tahitian named Omai, who was part of Cook's group, translated.

 The next Europeans to arrive were the mutineers of HMS Bounty in 1789.
 Mutineer Fletcher Christian, in looking for an island on which to permanently hide, had "scoured" William Bligh's maps and nautical charts and decided on Tubuai.

 Upon arrival at Tubuai, a conflict arose while the mutineers were still on their ship and several islanders were killed in their canoes.
 The site of this event in the lagoon on the north side of the island is called Baie Sanglant "Bloody Bay".

-Mutineer James Morrison wrote: "The Island is full of Inhabitants for its size and may Contain 3000 souls."
+Mutineer James Morrison wrote: "The Island is full of Inhabitants for its size and may contain 3000 souls."
 After only ten days on the island, the mutineers sailed for Tahiti to get women and livestock in which they were only nominally successful.
 When they returned to Tubuai, they built a fort on the northeast part of the island at Ta'ahueia, manned with cannon and swivel gun which they named Fort George.
 The mutineer leader, Fletcher Christian, knew that settling on Tahiti was sure to mean the mutineers' eventual discovery and arrest, so despite being viewed as intruders, Christian was reluctant to view permanent settlement on Tubuai as unfeasible.
 Christian favoured using diplomacy over time to eventually obtain wives, but many of the other mutineers insisted on raiding parties to take wives by force.

 The islanders of Tubuai did not want to allow their women to stay at the mutineer camp or to allow them to become wives.
 They also were not disposed to trade food.
 It was not long before armed parties of mutineers started burning houses and desecrating marae during skirmishes to obtain women.
 More battles ensued and more natives were killed.
 One mutineer, the heavily tattooed Thomas Burkett (who was later tried and hanged in England for mutiny), was speared in the side by one of the islanders during one of the skirmishes.

 After only two months since their first arrival on Tubuai, the mutineers left for good.

-1800s
+19th century

 Increased contact with Europeans also meant more exposure to diseases to which the islanders had no immunity.
 This proved particularly devastating to the population of Tubuai.
 At some point during the 30 years from when the mutineers left the island on September 17, 1789, and the early 1820s when accounts by Christian missionaries began to be recorded, the population that was estimated by the mutineer Morrison to be 3000 was now reduced to no more than 300 people.
 One Protestant minister when visiting a congregation on Tubuai on January 3, 1824, wrote that several islanders were still suffering from a devastating illness.
 He described the symptoms and noted that several hundred had died within the previous four years.